wikimatze/wikimatze.de/_posts/2012-06-07-creation-of-a-ruby-gem.md

     └── sweetie.gemspec

-A typical gem consists of the main class file (like *sweetie.rb*).
+A typical gem consists of the main class file (like `sweetie.rb`).
 This file contains other ruby-files (normally a list of *require* statements).
-The *README.md* briefly explains what the gem does, how to install it, explains the license, and should include small use cases for the gem (please checkout the [README](https://github.com/matthias-guenther/sweetie/blob/master/README.md) of the sweetie gem to see what I mean).
-The *sweetie.gemspec* file contains meta-information like who invented the gem, declare runtime environment dependencies, and so on.
-Additionally a gem should have test-files, so that other people can contribute to the Gem without damaging the main functionality.
+The `README.md` briefly explains what the gem does, how to install it, explains the license, and should include small use cases for the gem (please checkout the [README](https://github.com/matthias-guenther/sweetie/blob/master/README.md) of the sweetie gem to see what I mean).
+The `sweetie.gemspec` file contains meta-information like who invented the gem, declare runtime environment dependencies, etc. A gem should have test-files, that other people can contribute to the Gem without damaging the main functionality.

 ## Gemfile structure

-First of all we create a *Gemfile* which defines important informations for the [rubygems.org](http://rubygems.org/) website.
+First of all we create a `Gemfile` which defines important informations for the [rubygems.org](http://rubygems.org/) website.
 The site shows the author, the sources, the homepage, and some statistics (e.g. how often the gem was installed) - and by the way, it's a nice place to sniff in the code of other hackers.